iw-tom/policies/ISO-27001/socialnetworking/readme.md

 ### Personal Conduct
 Occasional use of social media during working hours is permitted so long as it does not involve unprofessional or inappropriate content, does not interfere with your employment responsibilities or productivity and complies with this policy.
 You must not, however, make any social media communications that could damage our business interests or reputation, even indirectly.
-You must not use social media to defame or disparage us, your Infinity Works colleagues or any third party; to harass, bully or unlawfully discriminate against colleagues or third parties; to make false or misleading statements; or to impersonate colleagues or third parties.
+You must not use social media to defame or disparage us, your Opus Works colleagues or any third party; to harass, bully or unlawfully discriminate against colleagues or third parties; to make false or misleading statements; or to impersonate colleagues or third parties.
 You must not express opinions on our behalf via social media, unless expressly authorised by your Manager.
 You must not post comments about sensitive business related topics, such as our performance, or do anything to jeopardise our confidential information and intellectual property.

 ### Security and identity theft